mpievolbio-scicomp/cancer_sim/README.md

 cancer cell carries 150 mutations.
 Mutant cells with advantageous mutations live on forever while healthy cells die with a rate of 0.1 per generation.
 Both healthy and mutant cells aquire 10 new mutations in each generation with a certainty of 100%.
-Every 10th generation, a mutation is advantageous (i.e. cancerogenic).
+The advantageous mutation happens in the 10th generation.

-90% of all cells are sampled on a random basis and sequenced with a read depth of 100.
+A spatial sample containing 90% closely positioned tumour cells is sampled and sequenced with a read depth of 100.
 The data is written to disk and a plot showing the tumour growth in generated.